 - Physicians include your primary care doctor as well as specialists in physical medicine and rehabilitation (physiatrists) and neurologists.
 They help guide your care and prevent complications.
 They also help you to gain and maintain healthy lifestyle behaviors to avoid another stroke.

 - Rehabilitation nurses specialize in caring for people with limitations to activities.
 They help incorporate skills learned in physical, occupational and speech therapy into your daily routines.
 They also can offer options for managing bowel and bladder complications of stroke.

-- Physical therapists help you relearn physical tasks, such as walking and keeping your balance.
+- Physical therapists help you relearn movements such as walking and keeping your balance.

-- Occupational therapists work with you to relearn functional hand and arm use for daily skills, such as bathing, tying your shoes or buttoning your shirt.
-They can also address safety issues in your home by suggesting changes or proper home equipment, and they can help with cognitive organizational tasks.
+- Occupational therapists help you relearn functional hand and arm use for daily skills, such as bathing, tying your shoes or buttoning your shirt.
+They can also address safety issues in your home, and help with cognitive organizational tasks.

 - Speech and language pathologists help improve your language skills and ability to swallow.
-They may also teach you how to use compensation tools to address memory and thinking problems.
+They may also teach you how to use compensation tools to address memory, thinking and communication problems.

-- Social workers help you make financial decisions, as well as help you arrange new living arrangements, if necessary, and identify community resources that may support your recovery.
+- Social workers help connect you to financial resources, as well as help you plan for new living arrangements, if necessary, and identify community resources.

-- Psychologists assess your thinking skills and work to ensure that your mental and emotional health concerns are addressed.
+- Psychologists assess your thinking skills and help address your mental and emotional health concerns.

 - Therapeutic recreation specialists help you resume activities and roles you enjoyed before your stroke, including hobbies and community participation.

 What factors affect the outcome of stroke rehabilitation?

 Because stroke recovery varies from person to person, it's hard to predict how many abilities you might recover and how soon.
-However, in general, successful stroke rehabilitation depends on:
+In general, successful stroke rehabilitation depends on:

 - Therapeutic factors, including an early start to your rehabilitation and the skill of your stroke rehabilitation team

 Stroke rehabilitation takes time

-Recovering from a stroke can be a long and — at times — frustrating experience.
-The difficulties you may face are common and normal.
+Recovering from a stroke can be a long and sometimes frustrating experience.
+It's normal to face difficulties along the way.
 Dedication and willingness to work toward improvement will help you gain the most benefit.